yrdsb-peths/first-github-assignment-foxin8788/README.md

 1. Begin editing this file by clicking the 'pen' symbol above.

-2. Enter your First Name: xin
+2. Enter your First Name:

-3. Enter your favourite animal: dog
+3. Enter your favourite animal:

 4. Now click the green 'commit changes' button at the bottom.